Blog

 women doing cardio

-Whether you prefer taking a brisk walk or an intense run on the treadmill, this is a great way to shape your booty as well as burn any extra fat you may have.
-Think of this added incline as an upgrade to your usual walk and run routine.
+Whether you prefer taking a brisk walk or an intense run on the treadmill, this is a great way to shape your booty as well as help burn excess fat.
+Think of the added incline as an upgrade to your usual walk and run routine.
 This walk is perfect for a treadmill or a natural incline on a hill.
 While walking is an excellent choice for helping torch calories and shedding unwanted pounds, running adds an explosive element that can help improve your glutes.

 No one likes weak and flabby backside.
 Getting out there and challenging your body is tough, but you will thank yourself when you fill out those jeans in all the right places.
-Not only will you look better with a more developed booty, but those glutes help support a strong back during resistance training and the usual day-to-day activities.
+Not only will you look better from behind with a more developed booty, but those glutes help support a strong back during resistance training and day-to-day activities.

-Make sure to do these excellent cardio exercises for at least thirty minutes three-five times per week.
-If you can, you should incorporate both running and walking into each session.
+Make sure to do a version of these excellent cardio-based exercises for at least thirty minutes three-five times per week.
+If you can, you should incorporate both running and walking into each cardio session.
 If running irritates pre-existing injuries, you will still get most of the benefit from walking at a brisk pace.
 The elliptical is a fine substitute too.

 What’s a brisk pace?
 On average it is about 4mph at a 5% or steeper incline for trainees age 20-45 in good health and average height.